Rustic Texas Flag

 Creating a Template for the Lone Star

-When painting the colors on the Texas flag, the red, white and blue stripes are easy enough, but it is easiest to paint the star on the flag using a template (once the blue color has dried).
+When painting the colors on the Texas flag, the red, white, and blue stripes are easy enough, but it is easiest to paint the star on the flag using a template (once the blue color has dried).

-If you use a compass for the above procedure, you can place the needle on the 72 degree point (or the horizontal point) and, making your way around the circle, mark the remaining 3 points of the star.
+If you use a compass for the above procedure, you can place the needle on the 72-degree point (or the horizontal point) and, making your way around the circle, mark the remaining 3 points of the star.
+In the end, all the points should be the same distance apart.

 Building the Rustic Frame